pattyjoep/AMGCodeSampleTest/README.md

 Technologies Used:

-Click on the @icn-camera icon to take a screen shot.
+Click on the @icon-camera icon to take a screen shot.